What is JFC?

 Hasan has worked on a variety of different projects for the advancement of peace and social justice in Colombia.
-Prior to joining JFC he spent several years in Colombia providing physical accompaniment to grass roots Colombian organisations.
-He set up JFCs Peace Monitor project to provide international support to the peace agreement.
+Prior to joining JFC he spent several years in Colombia providing physical accompaniment to Colombian peasant organisations.

 Nick MacWilliam, Trade Unions and Programmes Officer:

 Nick spent several years working in Latin America as a freelance journalist and translator.
-He has written on Colombian politics and the peace process for several media outlets.
+He has written on Colombian politics and the peace process for different media outlets.

 Isabella Woolford-Diaz, Administrative and Finance Officer: